0nix/ggj21/twine/ending7.md

 "And," he continues his toast with a raised glass. "to catching every rat bastard no matter how well they hide."
 You raise yours to clink.

+The sound they made was like a visitation from the fairies   drinking and making merry 'round the Hall.

-He cannot even sip a drink without sounding as if the liquor itself retched in disgust.
+And yet, Oskar Sessler cannot even sip a drink without sounding as if the liquor itself retched in disgust.

 "You ever had this, Brownie?
-The best apertif to open a meal for heroes."
+The best aperitif to open a meal for heroes."
 The Lieutenant grunts as he knocks back some more.
 The flavor that meets your lips is fragrant and somewhat sweet, citric.
 You've never had an orange-flavored liquor before.

 "I gather as much.
-Don't think there is a bar in the GDR that would serve you French stuff and not charge you an arm and a le-BWAAAAAAAP-GHKKKKK."
+Don't think there is a bar this side of Berlin that would serve you French stuff and not charge you an arm and a le-BWAAAAAAAP-GHKKKKK."

 Oskar Sessler interrupts his soliloquy to burp and clear his throat.
 Both with his mouth wide open.
+You could see his yellowed incisors, his blackened molars, his sickly greenish throat.

 "You've gotta know somebody, Brownie.
-There is always somebody with a hole in their pocket, and lately lots of people have barely two coins to rub together."
+There is always somebody with a hole in their pocket, and lately lots of people barely have two coins to rub together."
 He continues.

 "We've got another ten or fifteen minutes before dinner's ready."
 The Lieutenant says as slams the glass on a tiny table beside him and pours himself another one.
 You're midway done with your first.
 "I don't care to talk shop with the missus around.
 Spoils the food.
 So, before that happens let me tell you a little secret."
 He murmurs with tiny smirk.